InseadDataAnalytics/BuildGenAIprodandBiz/pages/appstarter.md

 ```

-A local function named `askgpt4` that use the `ClientOpenAi` to ask a question to the model and return the answer.
+A local function named `askgpt4` that use the `ClientOpenAi` ( with models params and keys included ) to ask a question to the model and return a answer formated by the model.

-This was your code and now we have to adapt it for the app to be able to use it in the app. ( __and correctly code it__ in the style of the app)
+This was the code and now we have to adapt it to be able to use it in this app. ( __correctly adapt it__ to be used in the logic of the app)

 ### Step 3 : Include your code in the app

-We will made some changes in different files of the app to include your code.
+We will made some changes in different files of the app to include code.

 #### 3.1 Backend part

-Essentially the fact is a url is send to the chat have to be detect in the backend code to be process :
+Essentially a user ask a question with a url, send to the chat who have to be detect it automatically in the backend code to be process :

 Modify the file :
 - app\backend\approaches\chatapproach.py